alma-cdk/openapix/README.md

   paths: {
     '/message': {
-      // Set a method-specific validator by assigning validator into props 'POST': new openapix.LambdaIntegration(this, fn, { validator: 'params-only' }), },
+      // Set a method-specific validator by assigning validator into props
+      post: new openapix.LambdaIntegration(this, fn, { validator: 'params-only' }),
+    },
   },
 })